← Back to Home

 Holdings: 1,500+ international companies

-Best for: Low-cost global diversification with some dividend income
+Characteristics: Low-cost global diversification with some dividend income component

 International Dividend ETFs (via NZ Brokers)